JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Infinite scroll for the replies of a post, perhaps create a brand new feed

 ### User card on hover on post author
+- Let us implement the same feature inside the PostView component where the user card shows up upon hovering on the post Author